 UAA Justice Center Resource Library

 In addition to the resources listed above, the UAA Justice Center maintains a small library of materials relevant to law school admissions, including copies of the LSAC registration booklet, a current copy of the ABA-LSAC Official Guide to ABA-Approved Law Schools, and numerous law school catalogs.
 These materials are available during Justice Center operating hours, which are normally 8-5 Monday through Friday.
-The Justice Center is located on the main UAA campus, in the Consortium Library, Suite 213.
+The Justice Center is located on the main UAA campus, in the Professional Studies Building (PSB), Suite 234.

-Students in the Justice Bachelor of Arts program who intend to go to law school should consult with a pre-law advisor for help in planning their academic schedule.
+Students in the Bachelor of Arts in Justice program who intend to go to law school should consult with a pre-law advisor for help in planning their academic schedule.